Challenge Yourself To Five Days Of Decluttering

 Grab some sturdy boxes and go through each room, searching out books and magazines.

-Books that you read repeatedly or a book that was a gift and now holds special memories are keepers for sure.
+Books that you read repeatedly or a book that was a gift and now holds special memories are keepers.
 They deserve a special place on your bookshelves.

-But if you have books you know, you will never read again, or maybe some of the books in your collection didn't spark any interest for you.
+However, if you have books that you know you will never read again, or perhaps some of the books in your collection have lost their interest for you.
 The best thing to do is get rid of them.
 Give them away or donate them.
 Someone will appreciate them.

-Once you have whittled down your book collection, get those bookshelves dusted and organize your books.
+Once you have whittled down your book collection, dust off your bookshelves and organize your books.

 When it comes to magazines, gather them all up.
-Myself, I would toss them all in the recycle bin.
+I would toss them all in the recycle bin.
 But if there are articles in some of the magazines you feel could be helpful in some way, you could clip them and file them in a folder.
-Or maybe scan the articles into a file on your computer.
+Alternatively, you can scan the articles into a file on your computer.

 Fewer books and magazines leave you more uncluttered space.
 And you will be better able to locate the book you are looking for quickly.